Database Test 5 (DBT-5) Documentation

 Building TPC-E Tools

-DBT-5 provides a script to apply patches and code to compile the TPC-E Tools.
+DBT-5 provides a script to apply patches and provide code to compile the TPC-E Tools.
 The patches that are applied are minor code changes and code is supplied to build sponsor supplied code.

-For example, to build the TPC-E Tools for PostgreSQL (pgsql), unzip the TPC-E Tools zip file into an empty directory and run dbt5-build-egen against the resulting directory:
+To build from the TPC zip distribution, unzip the TPC-E Tools zip file into an empty directory and run dbt5-build-egen against the resulting directory:

 mkdir /tmp/egen